-- 2011 finalists Dennis Widmyer and Kevin Kolsch signed with Kersey Management.
-They went on to write and direct the 2014 festival hit film Starry Eyes.
+- After placing as a finalist with the horror/thriller Shed, Dennis Widmyer and Kevin Kolsch went on to direct the 2014 hit film Starry Eyes.

-- 2003 Script Pipeline screenwriting contest winning script Slammin‘ sold to Warner Bros. for six-figures in 2003.
+- Script Pipeline Screenwriting Contest winner Slammin‘ sold to Warner Bros. for six-figures in 2003.

 Numerous other writers have optioned their work, found paid writing jobs, produced their films, and garnered management or agency representation through Pipeline’s extensive network of over 200 companies.